stanwood/StanwoodUITestingCore_iOS/README.md

 listener = UITestingCoreListener()

 // Auth anonymously
-// Note: Make sure this option is enabled on Firebsae Auth.auth().signInAnonymously { (user, error) in
+// Note: Make sure this option is enabled on Firebsae, and only runs on the Debug instance Auth.auth().signInAnonymously { (user, error) in

    DispatchQueue.global(qos: .background).async {